anyone paint plastic deck chairs?

 Ugly white plastic lawn chairs and rain chain

 Comments (4)Try the Krylon Fusion spray paint made for plastics.
 And there are lots of rain chain instructions and ideas for them on the internet.
 You can get copper wire in any home improvement store in the electrical department, or small copper tubing in plumbing, by the roll.
 I made my own with 6 gauge wire that I got at Home Depot but I think if I had it to do over I would use the copper tubing.
 You can also use just a really heavy chain, and you can purchase that in the home improvement stores too.
 I've seen it done and it looks pretty cool.
-Think outside the box and create your own design....See Morepreventing deck chairs from scratching deck
+Think outside the box and create your own design....See Moreplastic/resin deck chairs

 - 20 years ago